 Hallmarked In 1891

-Bearing import marks for London, 1891, this charming and highly collectible Victorian, Antique, Sterling Silver Cow (possibly a holy cow) is actually a spice box.
-The cow has a hinged lid head, allowing for the storage of spices.
+Bearing import marks for London, 1891, this charming and highly collectible Victorian, Antique, Sterling Silver Cow has a hinged lid head and can be used as a box.
 It stands 2"(5cm) high, 3.5"(9cm) nose to tail and weighs 1.8 troy ounces.

 £795ADD TO BASKET MORE PHOTOS